Certified Network Infrastructure Design Professional (CNIDP®)

 Elements such as calculating accurate project delivery costs, creating a comprehensive implementation plan and handover criteria will be examined in detail and provide a thorough overview of all elements involved in producing a successful tender response document.

 The CNIDP® also takes into account the requirements of BS EN, TIA and ISO standards.
-During the program students will also have access to current standards for reference purposes.
+During the program learners will also have access to current standards for reference purposes.

 The CNIDP® program is classroom based and led by one of CNet Training’s expert instructors.